Thesis/stage gids

 Is er iets niet meer up-to-date?
 Ook dat kun je hier doorgeven.

-Bachelor thesis projecten
+Bachelor thesis en stage projecten

 For this project we are looking for a BSc or MSc student that is interested in studying the effect of symbionts and viruses on the behaviour and survival of ticks and mosquitoes.
 We are developing a micro-injection robot for high throughput infection of disease vectors including mosquitoes and ticks.
 During this project you will optimize the micro-injection robot and study the behaviour and biology of infected mosquitoes and ticks.
 The project will be conducted in the One Health Entomology group of the Laboratory of Entomology.
 For more information you can contact Julian Bakker at julian.bakker@wur.nl.